blain1995/100DaysOfCode/logs/days71to80.md

 ### Thoughts:

 I am exhausted this week as I have organised a virtual science festival for the public - definitely trying to do too much at once.
 Excited to finish this project tomorrow.

+## Day 75: 26th May 2021

+### Today's progress:

+Finally finished my top movies project.
+All the files are [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days71to80/day73)

+### Thoughts:

+Took a few days off as juggling pint of science and PhD and an hour of code each day proved to be a bit overwhelming - but feeling energised and ready for the final 25 days.